Panasonic Lumix DMC-FS3

 The Panasonic Lumix DMC-FS3 is a digital ultracompact camera announced by Panasonic on January 29, 2008.
 It has eight megapixels, triple optical zoom, 16:9 wide VGA video recording at 30 frames per second, versatile scene modes, and an accelerometer sensor for orientation tagging.

 Exterior

 The DMC-FS3 has a metallic case and is available in silver, black, blue and pink colour options.

 Its exterior, user interface and firmware are nearly identical to that of the Panasonic Lumix DMC-FS5.

-The device is equipped with an autofocus lamp and an Xenon flash.
+The device is equipped with an autofocus lamp and a Xenon flash.

 Lens

 Its Leica lens has an aperture of f/2.8 to f/5.1 and f/8.0 to f/14.0 for brighter environments, respectively at a 35mm equivalent focal length of 33mm to 100mm.